anyaevostinar/anyaevostinar.github.io/classes/111-f24/hw3.md

 You are able to get help from many sources as detailed in the [collaboration](collaboration) policy.

-This assignment is due on Wednesday Oct 5th at 10pm.
+This assignment is due on Wednesday Oct 9th at 10pm.
-As with all assignments, you will have the opportunity to revise this assignment individually based on the feedback that you get.
+As with all assignments, you will have the opportunity to [revise](revision-process) this assignment individually based on the feedback that you get.

 ## Goals
 Demonstrate your understanding of conditionals and iteration to solve problems and write well-structured code.

+## Assessment
+To **demonstrate proficiency**, your programs need to pass all the tests in Gradescope, which test:
+* Correct functionality
+* Header with three lines that start with `#` for each file
+* Basic style that can be checked automatically

+To **demonstrate mastery**, your program needs to demonstrate proficiency as well as having:
+* Descriptive headers
+* Useful comments and removal of all starter comments (i.e. `YOU FILL THIS IN` etc)
+* Descriptive variable names that follow `snake_case`
+* Good line grouping and spacing (i.e. use blank newlines to group your lines of code)
+* Use of iteration and conditionals to prevent any unnecessary duplication of code

 ## Setup

 Again, I recommend you complete the programming portion in Olin 310.

-[Mount the COURSES drive](https://wiki.carleton.edu/pages/viewpage.action?spaceKey=carl&title=CS+111+and+201+workflow+in+CS+labs) and remember to save everything into STUWORK. **If you don't do this, everything you write will disappear when you log out!!!!**
+[Mount the COURSES drive](getting-started) and remember to save everything into STUWORK. **If you don't do this, everything you write will disappear when you log out!!!!**
 * Create a new folder in your STUWORK called `HW3`
 * Open your `HW3` folder in VSCode
 * Create a file `writeout.py`